THE BATTLE FOR BANDWIDTH

 Only if your local network is the bottleneck.
 If you pay for 500Mbps internet, Wi-Fi 7 cannot make it faster than 500Mbps.
 However, it will improve the speed of transferring files between devices in your home (like streaming from a Plex server) and reduce latency.

-DOES THE PS5 OR IPHONE 15 SUPPORT WI-FI 7?
+DO THE PS5 PRO OR IPHONES SUPPORT WI-FI 7?